 - enhanced Employee Assistance Programme

-Cumbria joins the North West of England with the North East and Scotland, with road and rail networks north, south and east.
-Despite its size, less than 500,000 people live here and over 50% of these people live in rural communities.
+Despite its size, less than 500,000 people live in Cumbria and over 50% of these people live in rural communities.

 Cumbria enjoys a world-class environment and landscape, presenting unrivalled opportunities for tourism, a highly motivated workforce, unique skills in nuclear technologies, and an excellent quality of life.

 Cumbria is a special place.
 The breathtaking scenery and strong, sustainable communities make it a great place to live and work.
-Carlisle, in the north of the county, was recently named as the happiest place to live in the UK in a recent survey by property website Rightmove.
+Carlisle, in the north of the county, was named as the happiest place to live in the UK in a recent survey by property website RightMove.

 On our doorstep is the Lake District National Park, one of the most beautiful and unique landscapes anywhere in the world.
 Western Lakeland is a land of vivid and exciting contrasts, lying between the mountains and the sea.